nastiaglushko/insight-data-project/README.md

 ![alt text](./img/modelling.png "Movielingo modelling logic")

 There is no one-to-one mapping between language production and language comprehension, but they are not independent of one another.
-With the data available, our best bet for approximating subtitle difficutly is to rely on the features of learners' essays that are predictive of their language proficiency.
+With the data available, our best bet for approximating subtitle difficulty is to rely on the features of learners' essays that are predictive of their language proficiency.
 Whether or not these approximations will be helpful needs validation (see "What's next" below).

 #### Building a recommender based on selected features